rhasspy/larynx_old/README.md

 Will be used by the [Rhasspy project](https://github.com/rhasspy) to train freely available voices from public datasets.

+See the [tutorial](docs/tutorial.md) below for step by step instructions.

 ## Dependencies

 * Python 3.7 or higher